-A word cloud (tag cloud) is a visual representation of the most important keywords in a text.
-Words and phrases within the cloud are displayed from small to large, depending on how often they appear.
+A Twitter word cloud (tag cloud) is a visual representation of the most important keywords in your tweets.
+Words and phrases within your tweet cloud are displayed from small to large, depending on how often they appear.

-You can create word clouds with almost any data source, like online reviews, customer surveys, news articles, etc. But one of the most popular and most useful – to keep your finger on the pulse of the public – is with Twitter data.
+You can create a word cloud with almost any data source, like online reviews, customer surveys, news articles, etc. But one of the most popular and most useful – to keep your finger on the pulse of the public – is with Twitter data.

 Search through thousands of tweets in minutes to find out what users are saying about your company and your products.